opensearch-project/documentation-website/_benchmark/reference/telemetry.md

 This telemetry device supports the following parameters:

-- `searchable-snapshots-stats-indices` A string with the index/index pattern, or list of index patterns that searchable snapshots stats should additionally be collected from.
+- `searchable-snapshots-stats-indices` A string with the index pattern, or list of index patterns that searchable snapshots stats should additionally be collected from.
 If unset, only cluster level stats will be collected.
 Default is `None`.
 - `searchable-snapshots-stats-sample-interval`: A positive number greater than zero denoting the sampling interval in seconds.
 Default is `1`.

 ## shard-stats

-The `shard-stats` telemetry device regularly calls the cluster the [Node Stats API]({{site.url}}{{site.baseurl}}/api-reference/nodes-apis/nodes-stats/) using a `level=shard` cluster parameter and records one metrics document per shard.
+The `shard-stats` telemetry device regularly calls the cluster [Node Stats API]({{site.url}}{{site.baseurl}}/api-reference/nodes-apis/nodes-stats/) using a `level=shard` cluster parameter and records one metrics document per shard.

-This devices supports the `shard-stats-sample-interval` parameter, which defines the sampling interval in seconds.
+This device supports the `shard-stats-sample-interval` parameter, which defines the sampling interval in seconds.
 Default is `60`.

 ## data-stream-stats